haberdashPI/vscode-master-key/notes.md

 TODO: write a test for parsing to check that `[[mode]]` sections are defined and that `validModes` is not

-NEW TEST: palette commands can no be readily tested, I believe...

 BUG: repeat argument is not working for the repeat action command (e.g. I cannot repeat the last action ten times)
   + FIXED: this happens because the repeat command runs many `master-key.do` commands which resets transient state like `count`